eclipse-iofog/iofogctl/docs/md/iofogctl_move_microservice.md

 ## iofogctl move microservice

-Move a Microservice to another agent in the same ECN
+Move a Microservice to another agent in the same Namespace

 ### Synopsis

-Move a Microservice to another agent in the same ECN
+Move a Microservice to another agent in the same Namespace

 ```
 iofogctl move microservice NAME AGENT_NAME [flags]